cabbibo/IMMATERIA/README.md

 -   Calling ```DebugThis``` in any cycle will make it so you can click on the game object that is firing the debug call.

-- Debug draws to the debug layer! so you are gonna need that
+- Debug draws to the debug layer! so you are gonna need that layer